Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.md

 Now your ReSpeaker Core V2 can boot, you might want to get access to the Linux system via a console, to setup the WiFi, etc. You have two ways to get the console:

-- a.
-The OTG USB port - This requires a running Linux system on the board
+- A. The OTG USB port - This requires a running Linux system on the board

-- b.
-The UART port - This is the hard way to access the console, it can be used for debugging low level issues
+- B. The UART port - This is the hard way to access the console, it can be used for debugging low level issues

 #### A. Connection via OTG